hrydgard/ppsspp-site/docs/getting-started/dumping-games.md

 There are tools to turn ISO files into CSO (compressed ISO) files to save space, such as [maxcso](https://github.com/unknownbrackets/maxcso/releases) by \[Unknown\].

+If you want to use CHD for compression, perhaps for consistency with the rest of your library (I still recommend CSO), use `chdman createdvd`.
+CHDs created using `chdman createcd` will not perform well, and PPSSPP 1.17.1 or later will warn you about it.

 ## Digital downloads

 If you have digital downloads on your real PSP, they can be used directly on PPSSPP.
 Just copy the `EBOOT.PBP` over.
 Note that this has not been tested as much as ISO loading so there may still be issues with some games.